nnstreamer/nnstreamer/Documentation/writing-tizen-native-apps.md

 ### State Callbacks (ml\_pipeline\_state\_cb)

-This allows you to provide a function (callback), which is invoked whenever the states of the constructed pipeline change.
+This allows you to provide a function (callback), which is invoked whenever the state of the constructed pipeline is changed.

 ### Source Handle